yasmin-aumeeruddy/kubeconfig-microservices/README.md

 ```
 There are two ports specified under the Port(s) collumn for each service and they are shown as {target port}/{node port}/TCP, for example, 9080:32000/TCP where 9080 is the target port and 32000 is the node port.
 Take note of each node port shown from the command.

-Set the 'syPort' and 'inPort' variables to the correct node ports for each service:
+Set the 'sysPort' and 'invPort' variables to the correct node ports for each service:

-syPort={port} and inPort={port}
+sysPort={port} and invPort={port}

 Check that they have been set correctly:

-echo $syPort && echo $inPort
+echo $sysPort && echo $invPort

 You should see an output consisting of both node ports.

-syPort=3100
+sysPort=3100
-inPort = 3200
+invPort = 3200

 To find the IP addresses required to access the services, use the following command: